Turning lights on and off at the start and end of each video recording or photo capture sequence

-Starting with RightBooth v6.3 it is now possible to control any electrical device that has the ability to be switched on or off, such as a mains light, a motor or a fan.
-This is achieved using one of the following Denkovi relay boards...
+In RightBooth it is possible to control any electrical device that has the ability to be switched on or off, such as a mains light, a motor or a fan.
+This is achieved using most USB HID programmable relay boards or one of the following Denkovi relay boards...

-The Denkovi connects to your computer via a USB cable.
+The relay board connects to your computer via a USB cable.
 You can connect up to 8 items of switched equipment to the board’s relay connections and then use RightBooth to switch the equipment on and off at various times throughout the event.

 1 - Connecting up your equipment

-Then typically you would wire up an external light to the Denkovi as shown in the diagram below.
-Note that the Denkovi takes it's power from the computer via the USB connection.
+Then typically you would wire up an external light to the relay board as shown in the diagram below.
+Note that the board takes it's power from the computer via the USB connection.

-2 - Using the Denkovi Board in RightBooth
+2 - Using the Relay Board in RightBooth

 You will have to close RightBooth and re-run it for these initial switch settings to take effect.